chakrabar/chakrabar.github.io/_posts/articles/2018-09-12-aspnetcore-on-iis.md

 ![Image](/images/posts/misc/iis-bindings.png)

-Also, make sure that the port that you used (e.g. 8080) is allowed by allows inbound requests and is not blocked by firewall.
+Also, make sure that the port that you used (e.g. 8080) is allowed to receive inbound requests and is not blocked by firewall.